 Immerse yourself in the world of dynamic and interactive installations, AI, graphics, data visualisations, generative architecture, design and virtual reality.

-Internationally established artists and designers who use computation as a creative practice will get together in Bratislava to discuss their projects, processes and ideas.
+Internationally established artists and designers who use computation as a creative technique will get together in Bratislava to discuss their projects, processes and ideas.

-Sensorium invites ground-breaking works of art employing cutting-edge technology, but mainly the opportunity to meet and connect with innovative artists and designers.
+Sensorium invites ground-breaking works of art employing cutting-edge technology, but it is mainly an opportunity to meet and connect with innovative artists and designers.

-The aim of the event is to give creators a space to present their work and through that to stir a forward-thinking debate of ideas, opinions and visions connecting technology and art.
+The aim of the event is to give creators space to present their work and use this platform to stir a debate of forward-thinking ideas, opinions and visions connecting technology and art.